CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 Current status of the proposed CoLRev standard:

-- The CoLRev standard is currently in **draft status** and subject to frequent and substantial revisions
+- The CoLRev standard is currently in **draft status** and subject to frequent and substantial revisions.
 - Comments on this document are welcome.
-Please participate through Github pull requests
+Please participate through Github pull requests.
-- The document is available under the `Creative Commons Attribution-NonCommercial-NoDerivs 3.0 License <https://creativecommons.org/licenses/by-nc-nd/3.0/us/>`_
+- The document is available under the `Creative Commons Attribution-NonCommercial-NoDerivs 3.0 License <https://creativecommons.org/licenses/by-nc-nd/3.0/us/>`_.

 Definitions: